The Mental Switch from Saving to Investing in 2025

 Welcome to adulthood!
 You’ve made it.
 Your company-issued minivan and mortgage are in the mail; BYO-orthopedic shoes.

-In my work with Matriarch clients (and, candidly, personal experience), a few themes emerge as big areas of opportunities.
+In speaking with hundreds of women about their personal finances, a few themes emerge as big areas of opportunities.
 I’ve talked about some of them in the past:

 • Paying off debt the wrong way – i.e., paying down high-balance debt instead of high-interest rate debt